 To calculate EFs using these reinforcement costs, LCP have calculated the volume-weighted average cost of reinforcement using the volumes of each type of reinforcement planned for the upcoming price control period.
 This data is sourced from the RIIO-T2 Business Plan Data Tables.

-EFs are still calculated relative to the EC set as the cost of new build 400kV OHL.
+EFs are still calculated relative to the EC set as the cost of new build 400kV Overhead Line (OHL).
 However, as the 400kV OHL reinforcement now include other reinforcement types, the EF for 400kV OHL may differ from 1.
-The EC itself is still calculated as the cost of new build 400kV OHL, calculated for this work based on a published study into new build circuit costs – with a resulting value similar to that currently maintained by .
-It is worth clarifying that the other reinforcement types were costed separately, and as a result if a different EC was used (based on different input date), then the EFs would be scaled accordingly.
+The EC itself is still calculated as the cost of new build 400kV OHL, calculated for this work based on a published study into new build circuit costs – with a resulting value similar to that currently maintained by CMP353).
+For the avoidance of doubt, the other reinforcement types were costed separately, and as a result if a different EC was used (based on different input date), then the EFs would be scaled accordingly.

 The table shows example EFs if all reinforcement types were included, based on the data made available by Scottish Power Energy Networks.
 Additional data from other Transmission Owners would enhance this analysis and may produce different EFs, particularly in cases where they are set by one or two reinforcements.